txt/plm18/doc/review9.md

 Q3.
 There are two ways to build a DSL: External and Internal, briefly explain what they are and give an example for each of them.

 Q4.
-Name some python tools that can be used for DSLs, and explain how to use them.
+Some python tools can be used for DSLs, decorator for example, explain how to use it as a test engine.

 Q5a.
 What is context manager?
 And what is the following say?